polywrap/documentation/docs/uniswapv3/intro.md

 const client = new Web3ApiClient();
 ```

-Now, you're able to send queries to the Uniswap v3 Polywrap!
+Now, you're able to send queries to the Uniswap v3 wrapper!

 ```typescript
 // You can use the familiar GraphQL Query syntax